 |DID YOU KNOW? – Fact FeatureFACT 1:

 We have a section of books called ‘Wordwise’ books.
 These books are specially written and printed for people who have dyslexia or similar conditions.
 They are special because they are printed on pale yellow paper, have more space between each line of text, the font is clear and slightly bigger than normal and there are pictures to aid the story.
 The storyline is fast-paced to encourage the reader to continue.
-If you know of anyone who finds it difficult to read or who is a reluctant reader, please ask a member of staff to show you where the books are kept (they are in the alcove next to the lift on the ground floor).
-All the books have an owl on the spine like this:FACT 2:
+If you know of anyone who finds it difficult to read or who is a reluctant reader, please ask a member of staff to show you where the books are kept.
+All the books have a black and white owl symbol on the spine.

 |Children’s items for borrowingDVDs